lagonapp/lagon/crates/wpt-runner/current-results.md

 Running ../../tools/wpt/url/url-tojson.any.js
 TEST DONE 0 Untitled
 Running ../../tools/wpt/url/urlencoded-parser.any.js
-TEST DONE 1 URLSearchParams constructed with: test TEST DONE 0 URLSearchParams constructed with: ﻿test=﻿ TEST DONE 1 URLSearchParams constructed with: %EF%BB%BFtest=%EF%BB%BF TEST DONE 1 URLSearchParams constructed with: %FE%FF TEST DONE 1 URLSearchParams constructed with: %FF%FE TEST DONE 1 URLSearchParams constructed with: †&†=x TEST DONE 1 URLSearchParams constructed with: %C2
+TEST DONE 0 URLSearchParams constructed with: test TEST DONE 0 URLSearchParams constructed with: ﻿test=﻿ TEST DONE 0 URLSearchParams constructed with: %EF%BB%BFtest=%EF%BB%BF TEST DONE 1 URLSearchParams constructed with: %FE%FF TEST DONE 1 URLSearchParams constructed with: %FF%FE TEST DONE 0 URLSearchParams constructed with: †&†=x TEST DONE 1 URLSearchParams constructed with: %C2
 TEST DONE 1 URLSearchParams constructed with: %C2x TEST DONE 1 URLSearchParams constructed with: _charset_=windows-1252&test=%C2x TEST DONE 0 URLSearchParams constructed with:
-TEST DONE 1 URLSearchParams constructed with: a
+TEST DONE 0 URLSearchParams constructed with: a
 TEST DONE 0 URLSearchParams constructed with: a=b
 TEST DONE 0 URLSearchParams constructed with: a=
 TEST DONE 0 URLSearchParams constructed with: =b
-TEST DONE 1 URLSearchParams constructed with: &
+TEST DONE 0 URLSearchParams constructed with: &
-TEST DONE 1 URLSearchParams constructed with: &a
+TEST DONE 0 URLSearchParams constructed with: &a
-TEST DONE 1 URLSearchParams constructed with: a&
+TEST DONE 0 URLSearchParams constructed with: a&
-TEST DONE 1 URLSearchParams constructed with: a&a
+TEST DONE 0 URLSearchParams constructed with: a&a
-TEST DONE 1 URLSearchParams constructed with: a&b&c TEST DONE 0 URLSearchParams constructed with: a=b&c=d TEST DONE 1 URLSearchParams constructed with: a=b&c=d& TEST DONE 1 URLSearchParams constructed with: &&&a=b&&&&c=d& TEST DONE 0 URLSearchParams constructed with: a=a&a=b&a=c TEST DONE 1 URLSearchParams constructed with: a==a TEST DONE 1 URLSearchParams constructed with: a=a+b+c+d TEST DONE 0 URLSearchParams constructed with: %=a
+TEST DONE 0 URLSearchParams constructed with: a&b&c TEST DONE 0 URLSearchParams constructed with: a=b&c=d TEST DONE 0 URLSearchParams constructed with: a=b&c=d& TEST DONE 0 URLSearchParams constructed with: &&&a=b&&&&c=d& TEST DONE 0 URLSearchParams constructed with: a=a&a=b&a=c TEST DONE 1 URLSearchParams constructed with: a==a TEST DONE 0 URLSearchParams constructed with: a=a+b+c+d TEST DONE 1 URLSearchParams constructed with: %=a
-TEST DONE 0 URLSearchParams constructed with: %a=a TEST DONE 0 URLSearchParams constructed with: %a_=a TEST DONE 1 URLSearchParams constructed with: %61=a TEST DONE 1 URLSearchParams constructed with: %61+%4d%4D= TEST DONE 1 URLSearchParams constructed with: id=0&value=% TEST DONE 1 URLSearchParams constructed with: b=%2sf%2a TEST DONE 1 URLSearchParams constructed with: b=%2%2af%2a
+TEST DONE 1 URLSearchParams constructed with: %a=a TEST DONE 1 URLSearchParams constructed with: %a_=a TEST DONE 0 URLSearchParams constructed with: %61=a TEST DONE 0 URLSearchParams constructed with: %61+%4d%4D= TEST DONE 1 URLSearchParams constructed with: id=0&value=% TEST DONE 1 URLSearchParams constructed with: b=%2sf%2a TEST DONE 1 URLSearchParams constructed with: b=%2%2af%2a